 Article 1, Nevada Constitution –

 The right of trial by Jury shall be secured to all, as you can check here, and remain inviolate forever; but a Jury trial may be waived by the parties in all civil cases in the manner to be prescribed by law; and in civil cases, if three fourths of the Jurors agree upon a verdict it shall stand and have the same force and effect as a verdict …

 A CLAIM VERSUS A LAWSUIT

 There is often confusion on the difference between a car accident lawsuit and an insurance claim.
 This may be because a “settlement” can occur in both situations.
 In fact, even when suit is filed most claims settle after litigation begins.
 In general, an auto accident insurance claim arises when you notify the insurance company of a claim in an attempt to collect damages due and owing under provisions of an applicable insurance policy.
 Some trusted bankruptcy attorneys in Kingston say that in the beginning, negotiations will ensue between the insurance company representative, aka the claims adjuster, and you or with your attorney, if you are represented by counsel.

-If a settlement cannot be reached, a lawsuit may be filed.
-A lawsuit is formal legal action that is filed in the civil court of the appropriate jurisdiction.
+If a settlement cannot be reached, a lawsuit may be filed with the help of your car accident lawyer.
+A lawsuit is a formal legal action that is filed in the civil court of the appropriate jurisdiction.
 Suit is filed when a settlement cannot be reached and the Plaintiff, aka injured victim, is seeking to recover monetary damages from the defendant, aka the at fault driver.
 If negotiations fail and your attorney is forced to file a lawsuit, the following are the steps she will follow in your case:

 Step 1: File a Complaint